Terms and Conditions

 1. Scope

-2. Contract Conclusion
+2. Conclusion of the Contract

 3. Provider's Services

-The Provider has the right to engage third parties to fulfill the contract.
+The Provider has the right to engage third parties to fulfill the Contract.

 4. Cloud Services